Catholic Charities Connections

 - Breathe.
 Regardless of what you are doing or where you are, breathing deeply can improve concentration, decrease anxiety, relieve stress and provide an often much needed burst of energy.
 The idea is to breathe from the diaphragm.
 To make sure you are doing this, place your hands on the sides of your ribs and feel them expand as you breathe deeply.
 In through your mouth, out through your nose.
 And make sure that your exhale is slightly longer than your inhale.

 - Laugh.
 There is nothing better than a laugh that not only reaches your eyes but comes from your belly at the same time.
 Laughter releases endorphins which makes us feel better.
-I recommend laughing as often as possible.
+Laugh as often as possible.
 The best kind of laughing is the kind of laughing that is at ourselves when we don’t take life too seriously.

 - Sleep.
 Sleep is a necessity, not a luxury.
 The number of hours of sleep needed varies for everyone.
 Some function well on 5 hours while others need 9 to feel refreshed.
 Regardless of how many hours you need, try to have at least one day a week where you turn off your alarm and wake up naturally, whenever that might be.
 Did you know that human beings are wired for sleep?
 Our bodies expend constant effort to stay awake so restorative sleep is imperative for optimum functioning.